firebase/quickstart-android/mlkit-langid/README.md

-ML Kit for Firebase Quickstart
+ML Kit Language ID for Firebase Quickstart
 ==============================

 The ML Kit LanguageID for Firebase Android Quickstart app demonstrates how to